Best Phones for Genshin Impact: Top Picks Tested and Ranked

 The special edition costs about $30-50 more than the standard model.
 Unless you’re a collector who values the custom case and character badge, the standard 12R gives you identical gaming performance.
 According to OnePlus’s announcement, the in-game rewards include 600 Primogems and a name card, which you’d normally earn in about a week of daily play.

 For similar content, check out Genshin Impact on PC or browse games like Genshin Impact for more open-world picks.
-If you’re building a PC for gaming too, our best laptop for game development and gaming laptop under $600 guides cover affordable hardware that runs Genshin at max settings.

 #Bottom Line

-Get the iPhone 15 Pro Max if 120 FPS matters to you.
-No Android phone matches it yet.
+Get the iPhone 15 Pro Max if 120 FPS matters to you; no Android phone matches it yet.
 For Android users, the Asus ROG Phone 8 Pro delivers the best cooling and sustained performance.
 On a budget, the OnePlus 12R gives you 90% of flagship performance at half the cost.
 Skip budget phones under $200 unless you’re okay with 30 FPS on low settings.

 #Frequently Asked Questions